Jorge Lagües

-Jorge Sebastián Matías Lagües Suárez (born 22 January 1997) is a Chilean professional footballer who plays as a defensive midfielder for Chilean Segunda División club Rodelindo Román.
+Jorge Sebastián Matías Lagües Suárez (born 22 January 1997) is a Chilean professional footballer who plays as a defensive midfielder for Deportes Rengo in the Segunda División Profesional de Chile.

-Club career
+Career

 A product of Colo-Colo's youth system, Lagües made his Primera División de Chile debut on 4 January 2015 in a 1–0 home defeat against San Marcos de Arica for the Torneo Clausura.
 He was sent to the field on 81st minute replacing Jaime Valdés.
 Likewise, he was member of Colo-Colo squad which won the 2016 Copa Chile.

 In July 2017, he was loaned to Deportes Valdivia.
 He made his team debut on 9 July in a 2017 Copa Chile match against Huachipato.
 He scored his side's goal in a 1–2 home loss.
 During the Primera B de Chile season, he made 13 appearances and scored two goals: a) the only one goal in the sixth week's 1–0 home victory over Unión San Felipe; b) his side's goal in the 2–1 away loss with San Marcos de Arica.

 In 2020, he joined Rodelindo Román.